dbt-labs/docs.getdbt.com/docs/introduction/what-is-dbt.md

 ### 3. A Command
 A command is an instruction, issued from a command line, to execute dbt.

-When you issue a dbt <<glossary:command>>, such as `run`, dbt:
+When you issue a dbt command, such as `run`, dbt:
 1. Determines the order to execute the models in your project in.
-2. Generates the DDL required to build the model, as per the model's <<glossary:materialization>>.
+2. Generates the DDL required to build the model, as per the model's materialization.
-3. Executes the compiled queries against your data warehouse, using the credentials specified in the <<glossary:target>> defined in your <<glossary:profile>>.
+3. Executes the compiled queries against your data warehouse, using the credentials specified in the target defined in your profile.
 Executing these queries creates relations in the target schema in your data warehouse.
 These relations contain transformed data, ready for analysis.

 A list of commands can be found in the [Command reference](doc:command-line-interface) section of these docs.